Creative-Ataraxia/CLV-data-pipeline/README.md

 ─────────────────────────────────────────────────────────────────────────────────────────
 ## 7. Roadmap
-* ☑️ Phase 1: Foundation & Ingestion
+* ☑ Phase 1: Foundation & Ingestion
-* ☑️ Phase 2: Modeling & Feature Engineering
+* ☑ Phase 2: Modeling & Feature Engineering
 * ☐ Phase 3: Orchestration & Testing
 * ☐ Phase 4: Data Products & BI Delivery
 * ☐ Phase 5: Enterprise-Ready Extensions

 ─────────────────────────────────────────────────────────────────────────────────────────
-## 8. Conclusion
+## 8. Conclusion & Thanks
 This end-to-end data engineering project demonstrates the full workflow for architecturing and implementing Customer Lifetime Value (CLV) and Churn analysis solutions, built with modularity, scalability, extensibility, and production-readiness in mind.
 The project's core objectives are:
 * To proactively identify high-value customers at risk of churn
 * To surface actionable insights that support real retention business strategies